Sima Zhou: Life under the Jin dynasty

-On 8 February 266, a few months after Sima Zhao's death, his son Sima Yan (Emperor Wu) usurped the throne from Cao Huan and established the Jin dynasty (266–420) to replace the Cao Wei state, with himself as the new emperor.
+On 8 February 266, a few months after Sima Zhao's death, his son Sima Yan (Emperor Wu) usurped the throne from Cao Huan and established the Jin dynasty to replace the Cao Wei state, with himself as the new emperor.
 The day after his coronation, Emperor Wu enfeoffed his uncle Sima Zhou as the Prince of Dongguan (東莞王) with a princedom comprising 10,600 taxable households.
-He also granted permission to all the princes to appoint the county prefects/chiefs in the counties in their princedoms.
-Sima Zhou tried to ask Emperor Wu to remove this privilege but the emperor refused.
+He also granted permission to all the princes to appoint the county prefects/chiefs for the counties in their princedoms.
+Sima Zhou petitioned Emperor Wu to remove this privilege, but the emperor refused.